XiSHEN0220/ArtMiner/README.md

 bash oxford.sh
 ```

-If you want to launch the training on your own dataset, indicates the image directory in *--searchDir* in *train.py*.
-For more details, please refer to:
+To train on your own dataset, please refer to:
 ``` Bash
 cd feature_learning/
 python train.py --help